imohiosen/ComplexNumberJS/README.md

 # ComplexNumberJS
-javascript simple Complex Numbers helper class

 Z is a Javascript simple complex number helper class.
+It works with node.js as well as with all browser with js implementation.

 Z Constructor
 -------------